codl/migrannounce/README.markdown

-this is a tool to tell all your followers that you've moved accounts
+this is a tool, commissioned by my friend hoodie, to tell all your followers that you've moved accounts

 ## run your own